How to break bad habits and having the knowledge to deal with that process is worth big time for everybody.

 Substitute these Bad Habits, with healthy habits that will make you fulfilled, happy and so on when you do them.

-Environment makes your bad habit easier and good habits harder.
+The environment makes your bad habits easier and good habits harder.

 Change your environment and you can change the outcome.